2016CA657/GitLab/LabOne.md

 If you've not used Git before, please follow the tutorial below:
 <https://try.github.io/levels/1/challenges/1>

+An introductory tutorial to GitLab (the "protected" version of github) will be delivered as part of the first Lab.

 ## Amazon AWS

 Amazon AWS is a cloud stack that provides compute, storage, database, and other functionality from a centralised console.